A Minimum Viable Product. Pros, cons, and ‘how-to-build’

 How much do you know about your target audience?
 Who are they, what are their needs?
-First of all, you should define your buyer personas, who are an ideal representation of future customers.
+First, you should define your buyer personas, who are an ideal representation of future customers.
 The data set includes location, age, sex, habits, earnings, health, etc. Only knowing this information helps you identify customer pain points and cover them.

 - Set up team and development pathway

 After the analytical part, it’s time to move forward.
-You know whom you can help and what problem to address.
+You know whom you can help and what issue to address.
 But how?
-MVP is not about building a product with a wide range of high tech features, but focusing on the core feature that brings the most value to your customers.
+MVP is not about building a product with a wide range of high-tech features, but focusing on the core feature that brings the most value to your customers.
 It’s better to have a tech consultant (or CTO) who will advise you during the whole process.

 - Development itself

 At this stage, your aim is to create the simplest product in the shortest time possible.
 If you want to create a chat app, the first step is to build an application to send messages.
-Then (after the validation is over and you are sure you’re creating the right thing) you can add call and video features, etc. More time you spend on development, the more money you pay.
+Then (after the validation is over, and you are sure you’re creating the right thing) you can add call and video features, etc. The more time you spend on development, the more money you pay.